- Academic title:

 - 2004-2005 Post-doc position within the European Union 5th Framework Programme, 'Fragility of arctic goose habitat: impacts of land use, conservation and elevated temperatures' (FRAGILE) at the Arctic centre, University of Groningen, Netherlands

 - 1999-2004 PhD.
-Biology, University of Groningen, Netherlands: Dissertation:"Small herbivores losing control: Plant-herbivore interactions along a natural productivity gradient",
+Biology, University of Groningen, Netherlands, Dissertation: "Small herbivores losing control: Plant-herbivore interactions along a natural productivity gradient"

-In my current research group ‘Kuijper’s lab’, together with enthusiastic and complementing people, we are working on trophic cascading effects in temperate ecosystems.
+In my current research team ‘Kuijper’s lab’, together with enthusiastic and complementing people, we are working on trophic cascading effects in temperate ecosystems.
 In particular we are interested in how large carnivores (especially wolf) affect their ungulate prey species, in terms of distribution and behavior, and in this way indirectly affect vegetation.
 Besides, we study the effects of wolves on the meso-carnivore community structure.
 Human influences are a crucial component of these studies, as they influence these ecosystems processes in many ways.
 Since wolves are recolonizing more and more anthropogenic landscapes in Europe, with our studies we follow them to study how humans modify these carnivore-induced trophic cascades.

 Dr. Marcin Churski: Trophic cascades in European temperate forests; indirect effects of large carnivores on ungulate-tree interactions.
-Project financed by the National Science Centre, Poland)
+(Project financed by the National Science Centre, Poland)